justinisamaker/isamaker/content/blog/arduino-projection-mapping/index.md

 </div>

 We agreed to get in touch if we bumped into an interesting project that seemed like it would be a good fit, and after a few misses due to scheduling conflicts we got the perfect opportunity.
 I was contacted by an old friend, <a href="http://andreagonzalez.info" target="_blank">Andrea Gonazalez</a>, who was looking for a piece for a fundraiser.
-Andrea is an excellent artist who went to <a href="http://www.saic.edu/index.html" target="_blank">SAIC</a> with me - she recently decided to leave the design industry to pursue her passion for French pastries.
+Andrea is an excellent artist who went to <a href="http://www.saic.edu/index.html" target="_blank">SAIC</a> with me–she recently decided to leave the design industry to pursue her passion for French pastries.
 The fundraiser was an event for the <a href="http://frenchpastryschool.com" target="_blank">French Pastry School</a> called "<a href="http://www.fortheloveofchocolatefoundation.org/" target="_blank">For the Love of Chocolate</a>."
 The theme for the event was the '60s, and she needed a projection to transform a room into a psychedelic landscape.
 The room that we were in came complete with a sitar band called <a href="http://www.thegitacult.com/" target="_blank">"The Gita Cult,"</a> and a seemingly endless supply of delicious treats.
 This seemed like a great opportunity for a collaborative project with the ever-funky George, so we started brainstorming.

 ### Enough about the backstory.<br/>Here's how we made it.

 Like I mentioned earlier, George has the projection mapping thing down pat, so we just needed to learn how to get an Arduino to talk to our mapping software.
 The first step on my side of the project was getting familar with the software.

 #### Resolume
 We used a program called <a href="http://resolume.com/" target="_blank">Resolume</a> to handle the projection mapping and Arduino-controlled effects.
-Resolume is a pretty amazing piece of software - even just playing around with the examples is impressive.
+Resolume is a pretty amazing piece of software–even just playing around with the examples is impressive.

 <div class="image-container large-image">
   <img src="./resolume-screenshot.jpg" alt="A screenshot of the Resolume Dashboard" />
   <a class="image-caption">A screenshot of the Resolume Dashboard</a>
 </div>

 As you can see in the image above, the Resolume dashboard can be a little overwhleming at first.
 The general idea is that you work in compositions that group clips together for a certain arrangement.
 Clips are housed in the upper right quarter of the dashboard, and are queued to start playing on the first beat of the music.
-There are some clips that have audio baked into the file - the visuals of these files react to tempo changes from the attached audio.
+There are some clips that have audio baked into the file–the visuals of these files react to tempo changes from the attached audio.
 You set the tempo for a composition the same way that you set it for DJing&ndash;by clicking a tap button along with the count of the music.

 Resolume can also add a layer of visual effects to each clip, or to the entire compostion.
 The effects interface is what we were interested in using it for.
-The visualizations that we were generating wouldn't actually be generated in Resolume - we just needed an additional layer of control and the mapping.
+The visualizations that we were generating wouldn't actually be generated in Resolume–we just needed an additional layer of control and the mapping.
 But before we get to mapping, let's talk about how we generated the visuals to map.

 #### Magic Music Visuals
 <div class="paragraph-with-picture">